Kerry Airport: Statistics

-Ground transportation
+Ground transport

 Train

-Farranfore Airport has no direct access by rail: Iarnród Éireann's Farranfore railway station is located 1.6 km to the south with direct services to Tralee and Killarney.
+Farranfore Airport has no direct access by rail, although Iarnród Éireann's Farranfore railway station is located 1.6 km to the south, offering direct services to Tralee and Killarney.
+As of May 2023, no shuttle bus operates between the airport and the train station.

 Road

 Kerry Airport is located on the N23 approximately 94 km from Limerick and approximately 106 km from Cork.
 Dublin is around 286 km away from the airport.
 The N22 connects Tralee and Killarney where the N23 joins up with.
 Car Rental services at Kerry Airport are located in the Long Term Car Park, with a range of providers offering services.
 Kerry Airport also offers taxis from directly outside the terminal entrance.

 Bus

 An airport bus terminal opened in January 2006.

 Bus Éireann services from/to the airport: